 - 1. The financial arrangements for SWE RCC shall be defined according to the relevant company law applicable in the location where the RCC is seated, starting from the already established working frameworks of the existing RSC. - 2.
-The following general criteria apply: - a) For operational expenses: - (i) A service fee is calculated yearly per particular task carried out by SWE RCC pursuant to Article 15 according to predefined contractual sharing keys in the relevant service level agreements.
-This fee is paid by each SWE TSO or other stakeholders, such as ENTSO-E, to which this particular task is provided to cover the costs of providing this task (including other operational expenses) and, if applicable, to further developing the task. - (ii) To ensure that the RCC can fulfil its responsibility of coordination and the overall functioning of the RCC, the participating TSOs of Coreso can agree, with the other shareholders of Coreso, to pay to the RCC an annual fee covering among others the development costs of the tasks and potential remaining operational costs.
-This fee is agreed annually by shareholders for the following year and reviewed at the end of the year. - (iii) The fees set out in points (i) and (ii) shall include a commercial margin as required by law. - With regards to investments in necessary tools and equipment, the participating TSOs of Coreso shall agree, with the other shareholders of Coreso, on how financial shortages shall be covered in order to maintain the means of the company.
+The following general criteria apply: - a) For operational expenses: - (i) A service fee is calculated yearly per particular task carried out by allocated to-SWE RCC pursuant_according to Article 15 and received by SWE TSOs according to predefined contractual sharing keys in the relevant service level agreements.
+This fee is paid by each SWE TSO or other stakeholders, such as ENTSO-E, to which this particular task is provided to cover the costs of providing this task (including other operational expenses) and, if applicable, to further developing the task. - (ii) To ensure that the RCC can fulfil its responsibility of coordination and the overall functioning of the RCC, the participating TSOs of Coreso can agree, with the other-the shareholders can agree of Coreso, to pay to the RCC an annual fee covering among others the development costs of the tasks and potential remaining operational costs.
+This fee is agreed annually by shareholders for the following year and reviewed at the end of the year. - (iii) The fees set out in points (i) and (ii) shall include a commercial margin as required by law. - b) With regards to investments in necessary tools and equipment, the participating TSOs of Coreso shall agree, with the other shareholders of Coreso, shall agree on how financial shortages shall be covered in order to maintain the means of the company.
 For this specific situation, following approval from the relevant body according to the Statutes of the entity, the RCC may for instance ask for a commercial bank loan or ask the shareholders to increase its capital or to subscribe for a loan.
-This should allow RCC to perform its general activities and to invest in the tools necessary for the provision of these tasks in accordance with Recital 58 of Regulation 2019/943. - 3.
-Methods of financial controlling and reporting rules shall comply with Article 46 of Regulation 2019/943, national legal requirements and generally accepted best practices.
+This should allow RCC to perform its general activities and to invest in the tools necessary for the provision of these tasks in accordance with Recital 58 of the Regulation 2019/943. - 3.
+Methods of financial controlling and reporting rules shall comply with Article 46 of the Regulation 2019/943, national legal requirements and generally accepted best practices.